HOW IT ALL STARTED

 “Vinnie, I don’t see a market for this.”

-That was the direct response from my professor when I proposed to artistically depict a historical account of Lacrosse, as my senior-thesis prior to graduation.
+That was the direct response from my professor when I proposed to artistically depict a historical account of Lacrosse, as my senior-thesis in art school prior to graduation.
 I was grilled and objectively questioned to defend my proposal.
 I remained steadfast and told my professor that “this [Lacrosse] is the only thing I want to do”.
 After some debating, my professor finally agreed.

 7 years after graduating from college and back to playing organized lacrosse, a personal website was launched with my lacrosse art from my